In the top line of this page I dated the Cranes 1937 - 1957. In 2008 I found a 1930 Tri-ang catalogue

 Tri-ang Jones KL 44 with an electro magnetic grab.

 Thank's to an Australian collector, Pete Willing, I can show you photo's of this remarkable crane.
+In all the years I'm collecting Tri-ang vehicles, I had never seen this crane.

 The grab is operating from a switch on a battery box at the rear.
 It houses 2 standard batteries. |